jsmolucha/jsmolucha/README.md

 ### 🤝 Connect with me:
 - [Linkedin](https://www.linkedin.com/in/jakub-smolucha-856649b9/)

+## 🌟Main Project
+- Chrome extension to track your packages that you order called "Packtrack" -This is my first Chrome extension that was meant to solidify my knowledge about JavaScript -Helping me to understand how to properly optimize functions for quick runtime in order to not bog down the browser -Strengthening my knowledge about the DOM, DOM elements, async functions, promise/await and chrome storage pools

 ## 🔭 I'm currently working on

 - Multiple data projects that involve custom APIs and SQL databases